nrwl/nx/docs/nx-cloud/reference/config.md

 `NX_VERBOSE_LOGGING=true` will also print detailed information about distributed task execution, such as what commands were sent where, etc.

 `NX_VERBOSE_LOGGING` is often enabled in CI globally while debugging your CI setups.

-## Access Tokens

-`NX_CLOUD_AUTH_TOKEN` and `NX_CLOUD_ACCESS_TOKEN` are aliases of each other.
-This configuration allows you to override the access token set in `nx.json`.
-It is often enabled in CI to provide read-write privileges where only a read token is committed to the workspace's `nx.json`.

 ## Enabling End-to-End Encryption